Massachusetts Leases and Rental Agreements Laws

 The relationship between landlords and tenants is regulated at the state level, through lease and rental agreement laws.
 Typically, these laws place limits on how much of a security deposit a landlord may require and which types of discrimination are prohibited.
 Massachusetts lease and rental agreement laws require interest on deposits required at 5% from the first day of tenancy if the landlord has held deposit for one year.
 Security deposits must be returned within 30 days.

-See the following chart to learn more about Massachusetts' lease and rental agreement laws.
+See the following summary chart and elaboration below it to learn more about Massachusetts' lease and rental agreement laws.
 See FindLaw's Rental and Lease Agreements section for additional articles and resources.

 |Code Section||Ch.
 151B §4; Ch.
 186 §15B|